PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 19:12:03
+Last updated: 2024-04-02 19:13:45
-Random Quote: Fortune befriends the bold. - John Dryden
+Random Quote: The only journey is the one within. - Rainer Maria Rilke